6 Fascinating Facts About Engagement Rings

 3. The average person spends around three weeks (and no more than three months) of their earnings on an engagement ring.
 But do you know how much the most expensive engagement ring costs?
 Sold at auction in 2011, it has an iconic history as the engagement ring given to Elizabeth Taylor by twice husband, Richard Burton.
 And how much was it valued at?
 An astonishing $8.8 million.

 4. Have you ever wondered what ‘standards’ other women have, when it comes to getting engaged?
 A reported 28% of women would turn down the offer of marriage, if they don’t like a ring.
 It seems like a harsh statistic; but one worth considering.
-The lesson is; don’t make a rash decision, and involve the bride-to-be if she is particularly fussy!
+The lesson is; don’t make a rash decision and involve the bride-to-be if she is particularly fussy!

 5. Whether you got engaged in the depths of winter or the warm heat of summer, do you know the most popular time of year to get engaged?
-While Valentine’s Day is undoubtedly a romantic time for many couples, most actually become engaged in the month of December.
+While Valentine’s Day is undoubtedly a romantic time for many couples, most actually become engaged in December.
 Mistletoe and mulled wine have a lot to answer for!

-6. They may not be to everyone’s taste, but in the majority of cases Marilyn was right – diamonds really are a girl’s best friend.
+6. They may not be to everyone’s taste, but in most cases Marilyn was right – diamonds really are a girl’s best friend.
 But have you ever considered how long it takes for the earth to produce these precious stones?
 If not, you may be in for a surprise.
 The youngest diamond in the world is an incredible 900 million years old, and the oldest is some 3.2 billion years old.
 That means it was created before the dinosaurs even existed!

 So when you next cast a glance down to your engagement ring, spare a thought for the years of history and tradition that have resulted in this piece of beautiful jewellery!